 Please enter a search term to begin your search.

-wo historic houses and their barns, a reproduction schoolhouse and bandstand, an 1894 steam engine powered horse carousel and a millpond and waterfalls are among the things to see at this restored country village.
+wo historic houses and their barns, a reproduction schoolhouse and bandstand, an 1894 steam engine powered horse carousel, an 1849 Concord stagecoach, and a picturesque millpond and waterfalls are a few of the many things to see at this restored country village.
 Plan to spend at least 3 hours once you arrive.
 Bring a picnic or enjoy lunch at our sandwich shop and ice cream parlor on site.

 See our 2014 CALENDAR OF EVENTS here.